MicrosoftDocs/windows-itpro-docs/windows/manage/appv-configure-the-client-to-receive-updates-from-the-publishing-server.md

 ---
-title: How to Configure the Client to Receive Package and Connection Groups Updates From the Publishing Server
+title: How to Configure the Client to Receive Package and Connection Groups Updates From the Publishing Server (Windows 10)
 description: How to Configure the Client to Receive Package and Connection Groups Updates From the Publishing Server
 author: jamiejdt
-ms.assetid: 23b2d03a-20ce-4973-99ee-748f3b682207
 ms.pagetype: mdop, appcompat, virtualization ms.mktglfcycl: deploy
 ms.sitesec: library